Angular-Wave/angular.ts/src/directive/input/input.md

 - modern browsers do not yet support this input type, it is important to provide cues to users on the
 - expected input format via a placeholder or label.
 -
-- The model must always be a Date object, otherwise AngularJS will throw an error.
+- The model must always be a Date object, otherwise AngularTS will throw an error.
 - Invalid `Date` objects (dates whose `getTime()` is `NaN`) will be rendered as an empty string.
 -
 - The timezone to be used to read/write the `Date` instance in the model can be defined using
 - {@link ng.directive:ngModelOptions ngModelOptions}.
 By default, this is the timezone of the browser.
 -
-- @param {string} ngModel Assignable AngularJS expression to data-bind to.
+- @param {string} ngModel Assignable AngularTS expression to data-bind to.
 - @param {string=} name Property name of the form under which the control is published.
 - @param {string=} min Sets the `min` validation error key if the value entered is less than `min`.
 This must be a
 - valid ISO date string (yyyy-MM-dd).
 You can also use interpolation inside this attribute